Bareflank/bsl/README.md

 - bsl::source_location
 - bsl::string_view

-The next version of this library that will be needed to port MicroV will include (to be done sometime near the end of 2020):
+The next version of this library will include (near the end of 2020):
 - All of the atomic APIs
 - All of the bit APIs
+- Most of the thread APIs (minus futures)
-- Some sort of Data/Time APIs
+- Some sort of Date/Time APIs
 - Some of the algorithms APIs (like copy, etc...)

 In the future, we would like to add the following APIs, but we don't have a